spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 These are the Right-Sizing Best Practices:

-* Set two replicas for the Admission Controller to ensure continuous operation if one stops reporting.
+* For production clusters, we recommend setting two replicas for the Admission Controller to ensure continuous operation if one stops reporting.
 * Workload limits should not have the same values as requests.
 * If you set overheads for resources, start with a relatively high overhead (20%) and decrease it with time.
 * If you set boundaries (recommendation ranges for resources), avoid applying the specific rule to all workloads.
 All services have different purposes.